-Looking for ideas for photography poses?
-This post is part of a series.
+Are you looking for ideas for photography poses?
+This is part 1 of a series on posing groups.
 The sample poses and ideas in this article are for you to copy for posing groups of 3 people.

 You can find related articles links to group posing, include posts for groups of 4, 5, and 6 people at the bottom of this page.
 Pour your favorite beverage, get comfortable and dive in!

 In the first three portraits we have a group of three young children; a group of one infant and her two adult parents, and the group of the three adult ladies.